Early Years funding for 3 and 4 year olds

 Where both parents are working (or the sole parent is working in a lone parent family), and each parent earns, on average:

-- A weekly minimum equivalent to 16 hours at national minimum wage (NMW) or national living wage (NLW), and less than £100,000 per year
+- a weekly minimum equivalent to 16 hours at national minimum wage (NMW) or national living wage (NLW), and less than £100,000 per year

 A parent will expect (on average) to earn this amount over the coming three months.
 The eligibility criteria have been designed to accommodate parents with fluctuating incomes and those who are about to start working or increase their hours.